vishruthb/notes/content/Computer Systems/Operating Systems/🚴‍♂️ Concurrency.md

 - Overhead of entering and exiting the critical section is small, relative to work being done within it
 ### Building Critical Sections
 - Atomic read/write
-- Locks: Primitive minimal semantics, used to build others
+- Locks: Primitive minimal semantics, used to build others, provides mutual exclusion
-- Semaphores and condition variables: Basic, easy to get the hang of, harder to program with
+- [[🔗 Semaphores]] and condition variables: Basic, easy to get the hang of, harder to program with
 - Monitors: High-level, requires language support, implicit operations
 - Messages: atomic transfer of data across a channel => distributed systems
 # Locks